The project for the children, pregnant women and mothers

 - Provision of basic necessities

 The project renders important results, including improvements in health and survival.
-The number of deaths inside prison has reduced significantly.
+The number of deaths inside 'our' correctional facilities have reduced significantly from 50% up to 90%.

 Support to the schools for inmates

-Together with Zambia Library Services and Game Rangers International we also provide books for prison libraries.
-We have fully stocked 5 libraries and partially another two (only partially due to lack of space).
-Another 5 are in progress.
+Together with for instance Zambia Library Services and Game Rangers International we also provide books for prison libraries.
+We have stocked 12 libraries around the country.

 Education aids reintegration into society following release from prison.
 It is vital for the individual and society at large that prisoners leave prison with options that enable them to avoid falling into poverty related crime.